michaeldmoore/michaeldmoore-multistat-panel/C:\grafana-5.3.4\data\plugins\michaeldmoore-multistat-panel.zip/README.md.md

 Using the demo sample data, for example (which contains values for areas East, West and North), we could select just the East and West groups by using a value of 'East|West' (Note the Pipe character '|' separating a sequence of matching strings.
 Regular expressions are amazingly powerful and can be much, much more complicated than this - but a simple set of pipe-delimited strings is usually enough in this application.

 The **Group Sort Order** field is another regular expression string, this time used to define the order the groups are presented in (reading like a book from top left, wrapping to the bottom right).
 Matched group names are presented in order, followed by any remaining non-matched group names in the default (alphabetical) order.
 Left blank with our sample data, the groups will be arranged in alphabetical order - that is, East->North->West.
-Setting this field to the regular expression 'West|North|East' overrides the alphabetical ordering, resulting in a more map-meaningful displays with the West group on the left and the East group to the rig *(apologies to users in the Southern Hemisphere who might have a different perspective...)*
+Setting this field to the regular expression 'West|North|East' overrides the alphabetical ordering, resulting in a more map-meaningful displays with the West group on the left and the East group on the right *(apologies to users in the Southern Hemisphere who might have a different perspective...)*

 A group col setting can be used to define a field that displays multiple sets, or groups, of elements.
 In this demo case, we're grouping on the 'region' field, which takes on 5 different values (East, West, North, South and Central).